 This course is designed to introduce the student to cinematic storytelling through the creation of digital video productions.
-A second focus will be narrative development and script preparation of a short screenplay will be covered.
+A second focus will be narrative development and script preparation of a short screenplay.
 Prerequisites: A grade of at least a C in DIGM 4435, DIGM 4445, and DIGM 3230.